pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/index.rst

 .. _index:

 =================================================
-Recipe Website Tutorial
+Recipe Website Tutorials
 =================================================

-This tutorial is based on the `Bottle` web application development microframework.
+This is a series of tutorials which lay the foundation for using the `Bottle` web application framework to create a Recipe Website service.
 Learn more about Bottle at `The Bottle Website
 <http://bottlepy.org/>`_.